serokell/servant-util/servant-util/README.md

 ```

-This will wrap your API into internal `LoggingAPI` combinator, resulting API `Proxy`
+This will wrap your API into an internal `LoggingAPI` combinator, resulting API `Proxy`
 should be passed to `serve` method; meanwhile, handlers remain unchanged.

 You will also need to provide `Buildable` instances for all request parameters: